-If only you had been sexier, more attentive, more available, more loving, more….whatever the other women possessed that seduced your husband.
+If only you had been sexier, more attentive, more available, more loving, more….whatever the other person possessed that seduced your husband.

-You tell yourself if you had just been more perfect, he would never have strayed.
-Yet often a cheater’s reasons for cheating have nothing to do with you, and everything to do with his personality traits.
+You tell yourself if you had just been a little better than what you are now, they would never have strayed.
+Yet often, a cheater’s reasons for cheating have nothing to do with you and everything to do with their personality traits!

 You become self-critical

 You ask yourself how you could have been so blind as not to have seen what was going on behind your back.
 Especially if your spouse was cheating with someone in your circle of friends.

 You doubt everything your spouse has ever told you.